Loading image...Kiro

 Available subcommands:

-• init - initialize LSP servers
+• init - Initialize LSP servers for enhanced code intelligence

 • status - Show the detailed status of the LSP servers and workspace status